 Cross-cutting Thematic Issues

-Special Procedures mandate holders regularly address thematic issues of common interest through individual or joint actions.
+Special Procedures mandate holders regularly address thematic issues and crises of common interest through individual or joint actions.
 These issues include, for example, new technologies, the Sustainable Development Goals, migration, and climate change.

 Through their thematic reports and other activities, Special Procedures mandate holders have often addressed the human rights impact of new technologies, such as robotics and automation, artificial intelligence, drones, and lethal autonomous weapon systems.
 In particular, mandate holders examine not only the challenges new technologies pose to international human rights but also how such technologies can be used to enhance the protection and promotion of those rights.
 In addition to holding expert consultations with States and other stakeholders on this important issue, they also create guidance and provide recommendations to assist States with developing and implementing new technologies in a manner that complies with their international human rights obligations.

-A non-exhaustive compilation of Special Procedures reports relevant to new technologies can be found
+Non-exhaustive compilation of Special Procedures reports relevant to new technologies (PDF).

 2030 SUSTAINABLE DEVELOPMENT GOALS (SDGs)